Task A-1 Maintains safe and healthy workplace

 lock-out and tag-out devices are removed after equipment has been repaired or replaced |

-- hazardous energies include: electricity, steam, fuel sources, hydraulic systems, pneumatic systems, magnetic systems, gravitational systems
+- hazardous energies: electricity, steam, fuel sources, hydraulic systems, pneumatic systems, magnetic systems, gravitational systems

 Knowledge